aspnet-contrib/AspNet.Security.OAuth.Providers/docs/README.md

 OAuth providers in this repository into an ASP.NET Core application.

-It assumes a general familiarity with ASP.NET Core and authorization, and is intended to demonstrate how to configure it into your application, not how it works internally.
+It assumes a general familiarity with ASP.NET Core and authorization, and is intended to demonstrate how to configure it for your application, not how it works internally.
 Further integration details for a given provider can be found in the services' own documentation, which are linked to in the main [README](https://github.com/aspnet-contrib/AspNet.Security.OAuth.Providers#providers "Table of OAuth providers").